Aubrey Diamond

 In 1959, he became a partner at Lawford & Co.

 Diamond was also involved in public service and quangos.
 He joined the Central London Valuation Court in 1956 (and served there for 17 years, until 1973); Consumer Council from 1963; President of the National Federation of Consumer Groups and Vice-President of the Institute of Trading Standards Administration.
 He served on the Latey Committee on the age of majority from 1965 to 1967 and joined the Law Commission in 1971.

-Professor Diamond became Director of London University's Institute of Advanced Legal Studies in 1976, succeeding Sir Norman Anderson.
+Diamond became Director of London University's Institute of Advanced Legal Studies in 1976, succeeding Sir Norman Anderson.
 He was a member of the Council of the Law Society from 1976 to 1992 and became an honorary fellow of LSE in 1984.

 After his retirement, Diamond was Professor of Law at the University of Notre Dame's London Law Centre from 1987 to 1999 and President of the British Insurance Law Association from 1988 to 1990.
 He also taught at Stanford, Virginia, Melbourne and Tulane.

-Professor Aubrey Diamond died on 6 July 2006.
+Diamond died on 6 July 2006.